ragnarlevi/ragnarlevi.github.io/content/post/CorrelationNetwork.md

 Determining the market correlation is straight forward as it is simply the outer-product of the eigenvector corresponding to the largest eigenvalue.
-Determining $N_g$ is more difficult, but we can do it graphically.
+Determining \\(N_g\\) is more difficult, but we can do it graphically.
 It has been shown that the bulk of the eigenvalues of the stock matrix are in remarkable agreements with the universal properties of the random correlation matrix.
 Therefore, we simply choose the eigenvalues that are outside of the bulk.

 ```python